What makes California’s current major wildfires so unusual

 “I think what’s key to understand is that different parts of California have very different normal fire seasons,” said Crystal Kolden, an assistant professor of fire science at the University of California Merced.
 “And that’s in part because California is such a big state.
 It has really variable topography and different vegetation or ecosystems across the state.”

-That they’re on fire now is remarkable, a product of high atmospheric pressure over the area that allowed heat to accumulate and overwhelm the cooling effect from the ocean.
+That some portions of them have burned is remarkable, a product of high atmospheric pressure over the area that allowed heat to accumulate and overwhelm the cooling effect from the ocean.
 “Those coastal areas are incredibly dry, incredibly hot relative to normal, and that arid and hot condition had this potential to have really explosive fires,” Kolden said.

 Covid-19 is adding a wallop to California’s fires